docker/docs/content/get-docker.md

 {{< card
-  title="Docker Desktop for Windows" description="A native Windows application which delivers all Docker tools to your Windows computer." link="/desktop/install/windows-install/" image="/assets/images/windows_48.svg" >}}
+  title="Docker Desktop for Windows" description="A native Windows application that delivers all Docker tools to your Windows computer." link="/desktop/install/windows-install/" image="/assets/images/windows_48.svg" >}}